krateoplatformops/krateo-docs/docs/tutorials/create-fireworks-app.md

 ## Deployment Page

-This deployment has 8 tabs
+This deployment has 8 tabs:

 ### Overview